The free splitting complex of a free group II: Loxodromic outer automorphisms: Free splittings and marked graph pairs

-If $H$ is a subgraph of $G$ then we write $G - H$ for the complement of $H$ in $G$ and $G \setminus H$ for the closure of $G-H$.
+If $H$ is a subgraph of $G$ then we write $G - H$ for the complement of $H$ in $G$, and $G \setminus H$ for the closure of $G-H$.
 Thus $G \setminus H$ is the subgraph that is the union of all edges not contained in $H$.

-A \emph{marked graph pair} is a pair $(G,H)$ where $G$ is a marked graph and $H$ is a natural subgraph of $G$, all of whose components are non-contractible.
-The number of natural edges in $G \setminus H$ is the \emph{co-edge number} of $(G,H)$.
+A \emph{marked graph pair} is a pair $(G,H)$ where $G$ is a marked graph and $H$ is a proper, natural subgraph of $G$ such that $H$ contains every natural vertex of $G$.
+The number of natural edges in $G \setminus H$ is the \emph{co-edge number} of~$(G,H)$.